Absurd But True: 7 Wild Stories That Sound Made Up (But Aren’t)

 In 1979, NASA’s Skylab space station re-entered Earth’s atmosphere and broke apart.
 Debris scattered across Western Australia…including onto farmland owned by David Darnell.

-So Darnell took them to small claims court.
+NASA didn’t respond when he reached out annoyed, so Darnell took them to small claims court.

 They owed him $400 for littering.

-NASA eventually paid, in part to stop the story from becoming a bigger PR disaster.
-But it remains one of the pettiest and most satisfying legal wins in history.
+NASA eventually paid, in part to stop the story from becoming a bigger PR disaster, but it remains one of the pettiest and most satisfying legal wins in history.

-Sometimes the little guy wins…especially when the debris is literally from space.
+Sometimes the little guy wins, especially when the debris is literally from space.

 7. The Couple Who Found a Secret Speakeasy in Their House

-In New York State, a couple bought an old house thinking it just needed a little work.
-But behind a sealed panel in the basement, they discovered something surreal:
+In New York State, a couple bought an old house thinking it just needed a little work, but behind a sealed panel in the basement, they discovered something surreal: A Prohibition-era speakeasy…complete with glassware, bottles, bar stools, and faded clippings from the 1930s.

-And suddenly, they were living in a real-life time capsule.
+It had been hidden for nearly a century, and suddenly, they were living in a real-life time capsule.

 What These Stories All Share

-• The reminder that value (whether in land, gold, rocks, or memory) is always subjective
+Also, take this as a little reminder that value (whether in land, gold, rocks, or memory) is always subjective

-The world is wilder, weirder, and more magical than we give it credit for.
+But all of them teach the same thing, that the world is wilder, weirder, and more magical than we give it credit for.

 Want More?